 Vicki has worked for a number of large companies, including KPMG in Leeds, Aviva in York and GE Commercial Finance in Sydney Australia.
 Vicki also spent a year teaching English in Prague and has lived in Bristol since 2008.
-Vicki came to Ablaze with experience working with charities having been a volunteer treasurer for a local branch of a charity, as well as helping to establish a local charity in 2013 of which she is still the Treasurer and a Trustee.
+Vicki came to Ablaze with experience working with charities having been a volunteer treasurer for a local branch of a charity, as well as helping to establish a local charity in 2013.

 Vicki lives with her husband and two sons and enjoys crochet, jigsaws and getting up ridiculously early to go to the gym!

 Carolynn joined Ablaze part-time as the Kickstart Administrator in March 2021.
 Having spent 25 years in the fitness industry as a personal trainer, Carolynn decided to hang up her trainers and return to the world of administrative support.
 She has previously worked for The Royal Photographic Society, Boots Optician, publishing companies and currently also works part-time within an architectural practice.

 Carolynn lives in Bath with her two sons and likes keeping fit in her home gym, paddle boarding, walking the dog and getting creative with printmaking and drawing.